splunk/observability-workshop/docs/module6/sockshop.md

 ### 1. Create an instance running Kubernetes

-This is already documented in [Deploying the SmartAgent in Kubernetes using K3s](https://signalfx.github.io/app-dev-workshop/module3/k3s/).
+The setup part is already documented in the [Preparation section](https://signalfx.github.io/app-dev-workshop/module3/prep/) & [Install k3s section](https://signalfx.github.io/app-dev-workshop/module3/k3s/).

+You can reuse your current running instance, or start fresh (If you start fresh, please run both sections before continuing).

 !!!
 Warning
     The Sock Shop application requires some horse power to run it, please ensure you are running a Multipass instance that can handle it.

     **Sock Shop minimum requirements:** 2 vCPU, 10Gb Disk, 4Gb Memory

+---

 ### 2. Deploy the Sock Shop application into K3s